Free course subject to eligibility

 The qualification is recognised by colleges and employers.
 Some universities accept a pass at functional skills Level 2 instead of GCSE.
 The course is offered on a day or evening basis and the classes are 3 hours long.

 The GCSE course focusses on providing the skills to enable you to build confidence in your ability to function mathematically in employment, daily life and also progress onto further study in maths.
 Sessions will focus on foundation paper content and therefore provide the underpinning theory for a grade 4/5.
 Areas of maths covered by the course include; number (including algebra), geometry, ratio, probability and statistics.

 All courses are offered as a 3-hour lesson once a week for one academic year.
 Options are available in the day and evening.

 1:1 tutorials will also be part of the course.
 During these individual meetings your tutor will discuss progress and agree personal targets with you, to ensure both a successful completion of the qualification as well as meaningful academic or job progression.

 Regular attendance to lessons as well as completion of homework are essential to ensure that you are ready for your external exams and gain your qualification by the end of the course at the latest.
 We monitor attendance closely.

-There are no formal entry requirements for this qualification but all applicants will be required to complete an initial assessment to determine their current skill level before enrolling on the course.
-The results of the initial assessment will be used to inform the level of functional skill qualification for which you will be entered.
+There are no formal entry requirements for these qualifications but prior to enrolment all applicants will be required to complete an initial assessment to determine their current skill level before enrolling on the course.
+The results of the initial assessment will be used to inform the level of qualification for which you will be entered.